NOKWANDA-1/-WEDE5020-POE/README.md

 This gives our business a sweet brand feel while keeping the site fast, accessible, easy to use on any device.

 ## Technical Requirements
 Here are the top technical features you need to consider: speed mobile-friendliness, browse capability, SSL certification, page redirects, site map and accessibility.
+(Tech target,2022)

 Hosting & domain: secure hosting with SSL certificate.
 Custom domain so people can access it fast on their mobile.